 Your next steps

-So, you’ve learned that managing quality is a continual process; even once you’ve reached your goals, excellence requires maintenance.
+So, you’ve learned that managing quality customer service is a continual process; even once you’ve reached your goals, excellence requires maintenance.

-· Chat with us about how Klaus can get you started on your quality journey.
+· Chat with us about how Klaus can get you started on your quality control journey.

 · Join our community, Quality Tribe, to discuss customer service with like-minded customer service professionals.